As you may know, if the mail service is unauthenticated, you can face the following issues:

 mail from this domain name.
 The receiving server compares the

-information in the envelope sender address with the information
+information in the envelope sender`s address with the information

-published by domain name owner.
-If these details match then e-mail is
+published by the domain name owner.
+If these details match, then the e-mail is

 - SPF is not added to the domain DNS zone automatically.
 Thus, it is required to configure the proper record from the Email Deliverability menu.

 server outgoing IP addresses.
 This happens when we have to change an outgoing

 mail IP due to poor mail reputation or blacklists.
 Get in touch with us via Live Chat or Ticket, and we will gladly re-check if the correct IP is added to your SPF record.

 - SPF record has its own specific syntax.
 It is strongly recommended to get familiar with SPF record syntax documentation if you are going to customize the record manually.